GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (288).md

 **Casting Time**: 1 reaction, which you take in response to your melee attack being successful (including a sunder)

 **Effect**: Choose one of the following damage types (cold, fire, electric).
-An melee attack of that type is influcted against that same foe.
+A melee attack of that type is inflicted against that same foe.

-If the spellcheck is a critical success, you may alter the critical hit rffect of this spell's attack to become that of one of the unselected damage types.
+If the spellcheck is a critical success, you may alter the critical hit effect of this spell's attack to become that of one of the unselected damage types.

 **At Higher Tiers**: When cast at 2nd tier or greater, for each tier beyond 1st, you may choose to grant the spell's attack a +1 bonus or a +2 bonus for the purpose of inflicting a critical hit.